 Lapis lazuli is one of the oldest stones recorded, a favourite gem for amulets and scarabs in ancient Egypt.
 Lapis lazuli artefacts have been found at excavations of the Predynastic Egyptian site Naqada (3300–3100 BC) and was used for Tutankhamun’s gold mask.

-It has been mined as early as 7570 BC in Afghanistan and is mentioned in the Old Testament, referred to as “sapphire”.
-Exodus 24:10: “And they saw the God of Israel, and there was under his feet as it were a paved work of a sapphire stone…” Scholars agree that the Latin reference to the blue gem “lapidis sapphirine” is in fact lapis lazuli, not sapphire.
+Exodus 24:10 says: “And they saw the God of Israel, and there was under his feet as it were a paved work of a sapphire stone…” Scholars agree that the Latin term lapidis sapphirine refers to lapis lazuli, not sapphire.

-Lapis lazuli’s use has always been very versatile.
-It can be cut into beads, inlaid in rings, fashioned into bowls and carved into ornamental objects.
+Lapis lazuli has always been versatile.
+It is cut into beads, inlaid in rings, shaped into bowls, and carved into decorative objects.

 Due to its intense blue colour, the gem became a favourite amongst Renaissance painters.
 Lapis lazuli was crushed and the blue pigment was named ultramarine, from the Latin “ultramarinus”, meaning beyond the sea.